djs55/thin-cluster/README.md

 Operation: detach: this will add all the blocks from the given user volume to disk 0, ie owned by the "cluster".

-Operation: attach: this will remove the given blocks from disk 0, to a fresh disk and activates it.
+Operation: attach: this will remove the non-shared blocks from disk 0, to a fresh disk and activates it.

+Operation: clone: this copies volume metadata and marks all the blocks as shared